Card Sharks: 1978–1981

 The original Card Sharks aired on NBC from April 24, 1978 to October 23, 1981, hosted by Jim Perry; it was the first new Goodson-Todman game show to debut on NBC since the end of the original Match Game in September 1969.
+The show was the first to be greenlit by newly-hired NBC executive, formerly of ABC, Michael Brockman, after the poor reputation of many shows from producers like former NBC Daytime executive Lin Bolen, Merrill Heatter and Bob Quigley, Ralph Edwards and Ralph Andrews, and Brockman hired Goodson-Todman based on their experience.
 From its debut until June 20, 1980, Card Sharks aired at 10:00 am (ET)/9:00 am (CT/MT/PT).
 The series was one of the few respectably-rated programs (daytime or otherwise) on NBC under Fred Silverman's tenure as network president, which at the time was struggling to gain ratings in both daytime and prime-time.

 After a scheduling shuffle necessitated by the debut of The David Letterman Show on June 23, 1980, Card Sharks moved to noon/11:00 am, a timeslot where it first faced The $20,000 Pyramid, which was in its last week of its run, and then from June 30 on, the top-rated game show in daytime, Family Feud on ABC; the first half of The Young and the Restless in certain markets on CBS; and preemptions on local affiliates due to many stations electing to air local newscasts, talk shows, or other syndicated programming in the noon hour.
 Card Sharks remained in the noon/11:00 slot until its final episode aired on October 23, 1981.